geo-stack/sahel/README.md

 ## Project Overview

-This project aims to leverage geospatial (GIS) and climatic data to build a machine learning model that predicts the depth of the water table (groundwater level) across selected countries in the Sahel region of West Africa.
+This project aims to leverage geospatial (GIS) and climatic data to develop a tool based on machine learning model to assess the static depth to water (DTW) in crystalline basement aquifers of Africa.
 Accurate water table depth predictions are crucial for sustainable water resource management, especially in regions dependent on rainfed agriculture.

-### Objectives

-- **Training Phase:**
-  The model is trained using one-time measurements of water table depth, along with a rich set of environmental features, for observation points located in the following countries:
+The model is trained using one-time measurements of water table depth in the following countries: Benin, Burkina Faso, Guinea, Mali, Niger, Togo, TChad
-  - **Benin**
-  - **Burkina Faso**
-  - **Guinea**
-  - **Mali**
-  - **Niger**
-  - **Togo**

 The training data includes:
-  - In-situ groundwater measurements.
-  - Climatic variables (e.g., precipitation, temperature, NDVI).
+- Climatic variables (daily precipitation and NDVI).
 - Topographic and hydrological features derived from Digital Elevation Models (DEMs) and GIS analysis.

-- **Prediction/Application Phase:**
-  The trained model is used to predict water table depth at pre-defined locations classified as rainfed croplands in these countries:
-  - **Burkina Faso**
-  - **Chad**
-  - **Mali**
-  - **Mauritania**
-  - **Niger**
-  - **Senegal**

-  The focus on rainfed croplands addresses areas where groundwater accessibility directly impacts agricultural productivity and local communities.

-### Why This Matters

-Providing reliable groundwater depth estimates over large, data-sparse areas empowers governments, NGOs, and local communities to make informed decisions about water resource management, drilling new wells, and planning agricultural activities.

 ### Acknowledgements